www.thementawai.com

 The placement of each uma is deliberate.
 Situated near water, surrounded by garden land and forest, it stands within the clan’s leppet, or territory.
 This land includes gardens, sago groves, hunting grounds, and sections of river — resources shared and managed collectively by clan members.
 Movement within the leppet — tending gardens, checking traps, visiting relatives, collecting sago — forms the daily rhythm of life.

-Long benches line the open sides.
-Here, family members and guests sit, talk, weave, rest, or watch daily life unfold.
-At night, men and visitors often sleep on the veranda, drawn by the airflow and view toward the river.
+Both flanking sides of the veranda are called jairabbak.
+Here, long benches are built between the main pillars.
+Family members and guests sit, talk, rest, smoke, or watch daily life unfold.
+At night, men and visitors often sleep on the veranda, drawn by the airflow and the view toward the river.

 Mentawai Shamans enjoying a smoke on the veranda of the uma